infiniflow/infinity/docs/references/pysdk_api_reference.md

 ### Returns

-- Success: An `infinity.local_infinity.db.LocalDatabase` object in Python module mode or an `infinity.remote_thrift.db.RemoteDatabase` object in client-server mode.
+- Success: An `infinity.local_infinity.db.LocalDatabase` object in embedded mode or an `infinity.remote_thrift.db.RemoteDatabase` object in client-server mode.
 - Failure: `InfinityException`
   - `error_code`: `int` - A non-zero value indicating a specific error condition.
   - `error_msg`: `str` - A message providing additional details about the error.